Zamboanga City, located in the southern part of the Philippines, is known for several notable aspects:

 Some English to Chavacano Words:

-Bite, in Chavacano or chabacano is: Morde
+Blanket, in Chavacano or chabacano is: Manta

-Swoon, in Chavacano or chabacano is: Desma
+Symmetry, in Chavacano or chabacano is: Simetria

-Big step, in Chavacano or chabacano is: Lakang
+Bitter, in Chavacano or chabacano is: Pait

 A brief history of Zamboanga City